mfractor/mfractor.github.io/docs/xamarin-forms/grids/intellisense.md

-!!! quote "Quickly declare grids with its boilerplate code and manage child positioning"
+!!! quote "Quickly declare grids with its boilerplate code and manage its rows and columns declarations and child positioning"

 ## Introduction